louking/contracts/docs/contract-admin-event-guide.rst

 Contract** button is desensitized.

-If it's necessary to change the contract after the initial agreement, simply edit the :term:`event`, make the  needed changes (e.g., add *premiumpromotion*), and change the :term:`state` to *tentative*.
+If it's necessary to change the contract after the initial agreement, simply edit the :term:`contract race`, make the  needed changes (e.g., add *premiumpromotion*), and change the :term:`state` to *tentative*.
 By changing  the :term:`state`, the **Update and Send Contract** button will be sensitized, and can be clicked to send another contract.

-Note once this is done, the system voids previous contract and it is not accessible.
+Note once this is done, the system voids the previous contract and it is not accessible.

 .. _exception-required: